Equipment for Off-site Application of Biosolids

-Biosolids are organic materials resulting from the treatment of wastes primarily coming from municipal and residential sources.
+Biosolids are a product of the municipal wastewater treatment process.
 Typically, biosolids contain minerals and organic matter that can be beneficial to the soil and crop environment, and to the general tilth of the soil.
 See MU publications WQ428 and WQ430 for detailed information on nutrient content and agronomic considerations for applying biosolids to crops.
 This publication discusses equipment commonly used when biosolids are applied off-site on land some distance away from the treatment plant.

-Biosolids that are further dewatered by filter or press may contain up to 30 percent dry matter.
+Biosolids that are further dewatered by filter or press (also referred to as cake biosolids) may contain up to 40 percent dry matter.
 This type of biosolids is handled by mechanical loading, hauling and spreading equipment.
 The obvious advantage of the drier biosolids is the significant reduction in water volume, which, in turn, reduces handling costs.
-However, due to the relatively high cost of reducing moisture, most biosolids are handled as fluid.

 Land application of biosolids

 Land application of biosolids usually is accomplished using one of two procedures, commonly referred to as the off-site and on-site methods.

 Off-site management of biosolids involves loading, hauling and land-applying biosolids at a location some distance from the treatment plant.
 Limitations with this technique include high labor requirements, feasible hauling distance, the need for more transfer tankers as hauling distances increase, and the relatively low daily rate at which biosolids can be land-applied.
 The primary advantage of this procedure is the ability to make use of remote tracts of land that may be scattered some distance from the treatment plant.
 This system is used commonly for application to privately owned farm land.

 Equipment for off-site land application of solids